Bouderies

-Bouderies is a settlement in Kasserine, Tunisia, in North Africa.

-The settlement is located on the Algerian border north of Fériana.
-It is the site of a natural spring, and nearby Mount Jebel ech Chambi is, at 1,544 m, one of the highest points in Tunisia.
+Bouderies is a settlement in Kasserine, Tunisia, in North Africa, on the Algerian border north of Fériana.
+It is the site of a natural spring, nearby Mount Jebel ech Chambi, one of the highest points in Tunisia (1,544 metres), and Drua, a ruined castra of the Roman province of Byzacena.

-History

-Ain Bou Dries is the site of Drua, a ruined Roman fort, of the Roman province of Byzacena.

 During late antiquity the town was seat of a Christian bishopric.